Hryhoriy Hrynko: Purge and rehabilitation

-He was executed during the Great Purge in March 1938.
+On 17 August 1937, Hrynko was arrested in the case of the so-called "anti-Soviet right-wing Trotskyist bloc".
 He was allegedly forced to publicly confess to his "nefarious" activities during the period of Ukrainization at Trial of the Twenty One with Christian Rakovsky and nineteen other members of the so-called Right Opposition.
-These were former Soviet leaders, actual or presumed political enemies of Joseph Stalin, who were charged with opposing the policies of rapid industrialization, forced collectivization, and central planning, as well as international espionage, attempted overthrow of the Soviet Union, and planning to eliminate the Soviet leadership.
+These were former Soviet leaders, actual or presumed political enemies of Joseph Stalin, who were charged with opposing the policies of rapid industrialization, forced collectivization, and central planning, as well as engaging in international espionage and attempted overthrow of the Soviet Union, while planning to eliminate the Soviet leadership.

-He was sentenced to death and shot on March 15, 1938.
+He was sentenced to death and shot on 15 March 1938.
 He was 47 years old.
-He was rehabilitated in 1959.
+On 15 July 1959, he was posthumously rehabilitated due to the absence of a crime.